Are you ready if a bushfire threatens you or your community?

 Preparing for Fire Season

 The 2018-19 Fire Danger Period begins on Monday 28 October 2019

 The CFA restricts the use of fire in the community during the Fire Danger Period.
 Fire restrictions come into force.
 You cannot light a fire in the open air (burn-off) without a permit.

 Read more about the Fire Danger period and what restrictions are enforced on the CFA website.

 The state of Victoria is one of the most fire-prone regions in the world.
 The Country Fire Authority (CFA) helps people to prepare for bushfires.

 For information on how to plan and prepare your property, visit the CFA website.

 Go to CFA’s information to help know what to do before and during a fire, including creating a bushfire plan and fire ready kit.

 Benalla Rural City is located in the NORTH EAST Fire District.

-It’s important that you know this when you are staying, visiting or travelling through Benalla Rural City.
+It’s important you know this while staying, visiting or travelling through Benalla Rural City.